Shannon-Lloyd/School-Analysis---Pandas-in-Jupyter-Lab/README.md

 ## Contributing
 Thank you to CG:AF at Central Grading for refering me to https://community.codenewbie.org/kwing25/how-to-write-a-good-readme-for-your-project-16ej.
 I have used this as a template instead of the template from the Gitlab repository for class.

+Thanks to Brett Payne for providing the best Pandas cheat sheet that I found.  https://www.dataquest.io/blog/pandas-cheat-sheet/

+https://stackoverflow.com/ was my go to for errors.